Ever wondered the reasons why you or others may self-sabotage when dating and how to stop?

 It shows up in so many ways, some very obvious and some not so obvious.

 - Self-sabotage can show up in judgemental behaviour towards yourself and the other person.
 As well as with high expectations that are difficult to meet.
 This of course will keep you safe and push the other person away.

-- Self-sabotage can show up in how you treat people you date through your words and your actions.
+- It can show up in how you treat people you date through your words and your actions.

-- Self-sabotage can show up by you acting it a way you know is unacceptable with the aim to still see if the person will still accept you.
+- You will see self-sabotage when you act in a way you that know is unacceptable with the aim to still see if the person will still accept you.

 - Flirting in their company.

 - Not saying what you want

 - Fear of abandonment